Masked Representation Modeling for Domain-Adaptive Segmentation: Related Work

-\textbf{Masked image modeling} learn representations from images corrupted by masking.
-The concept of using masking for representation learning has its roots in image inpainting, with Context Encoders \cite{pathak2016context} using convolutional networks to inpaint large masked regions.
-Recent methods leverage ViT \cite{Dosovitskiy2021vit} explores masked patch prediction for self-supervised learning.
-BEiT \cite{bao2021beit} extends the idea by predicting discrete tokens, similar to masked language modeling.
-MAE \cite{he2022masked} further advance this direction by masking large portions of the image and using transformers for efficient pretraining.
-On the other hand, ConvNextv2 \cite{woo2023convnext} proposes a convolutional variant of masked autoencoders, demonstrating that convolutional architectures can be effective for MIM.
-MIM enables efficient representation learning but faces challenges as an auxiliary task.
-Masking input patches disrupts the data-processing paradigm of the original pipeline, and methods like MAE \cite{he2022masked} are hard to adapt to Deeplab \cite{chen2017deeplab} and DAFormer \cite{hoyer2022daformer}.
-To address this, we propose MFM, which masks and reconstructs in the feature space, preserving the input paradigm and supporting diverse architectures.
+\textbf{Masked image modeling (MIM)} learns visual representations by reconstructing masked image regions \cite{zhang2025linguistics, hermosilla2025masked, lin2025prototypes, he2022masked, woo2023convnext}.
+Originating from image inpainting, Context Encoders \cite{pathak2016context} used convolutional networks to predict missing regions.
+Building on this idea, ViT-based approaches \cite{Dosovitskiy2021vit, bao2021beit, he2022masked} extended masking to self-supervised learning, from patch prediction to discrete token modeling, while ConvNeXtV2 \cite{woo2023convnext} demonstrated its effectiveness for convolutional architectures.
+Despite the success of MIM in representation learning, masking input patches disrupts the data-processing pipeline, making methods like MAE \cite{he2022masked} difficult to integrate into segmentation frameworks such as DeepLab \cite{chen2017deeplab} and DAFormer \cite{hoyer2022daformer}.
+To address this, we propose MRM, which performs masking and reconstruction in the latent space, preserving the input paradigm and supporting diverse segmentation architectures.